occ2vec: A principal approach to representing occupations using natural language processing: Applications

 \VerticalSpace Next, we compare our estimates of occupational degree of AI to the already established measures, namely those of \cite{Felten2018}, \cite{Brynjolfsson2018a}, and \cite{Webb2019}.
-In Figure \ref{Fig:comparing_artificial_intelligence_to_expert_measure}, we repeat the previous analysis and estimate a smoothed polynomial of the measure for each occupation against its rank in the wage and employment growth distribution.
-On both statistics of the labor market, our measure of the occupational degree of AI is to be found in the middle between the measures of \cite{Felten2018} and \cite{Webb2019}, meaning that its relationship to occupational wage and employment growth is a mix of those of these well-established measures.
+In Figure \ref{Fig:comparing_concepts_artificial_intelligence_on_stat_annual_wage}, we repeat the previous analysis and estimate a smoothed polynomial of the measures for each occupation against its rank in the wage distribution.
+Our measure of the occupational degree of AI is to be found in the middle between the measures of \cite{Felten2018} and \cite{Webb2019}, meaning that its relationship to occupational wage and employment growth is a mix of those of these well-established measures.
 Interestingly, our measure of occupational AI tends to agree relatively more with the one of \cite{Felten2018} for the high-wage occupations and agree relatively more with the one of \cite{Webb2019} for the low-wage occupations.
-In fact, the correlation coefficient between the measures is 0.38 and 0.28, respectively, as shown in Table \ref{Tbl:correlation_coefficients_artificial_intelligence}.
+In fact, the Spearman correlation coefficient between our measure and those two is 0.35 and 0.2, respectively, as shown in Table \ref{Tbl:correlation_coefficients_artificial_intelligence}.
 Specifically, occupations receiving higher wages tend to have a higher degree of AI compared to the occupations that receive less.
-The picture is less clear when looking at the relationship between the degree of AI and employment growth, and no significant pattern appears.
-In contrast, our measure does not align well with the one of \cite{Brynjolfsson2018a}, which seems to be picking up something different.
-The fact that the three established measures are picking up different aspects of AI is already found by \cite{Acemoglu2020ai}, who also find that the measures of \cite{Felten2018} and \cite{Webb2019} tend to coincide and be different than the one of \cite{Brynjolfsson2018a}.
+The differences between the AI--wage profiles shown in Figure \ref{Fig:comparing_concepts_artificial_intelligence_on_stat_annual_wage}, however, suggest that the three established measures are picking up different aspects of AI.
+A fact that is already found by \cite{Acemoglu2022ai}, who also find that the measures of \cite{Felten2018} and \cite{Webb2019} tend to coincide and be different than the one of \cite{Brynjolfsson2018a}.